wmutschl/pruned-skewed-kalman-paper/README.md

 The downside is a longer runtime, because each draw requires many more posterior function evaluations.

 The RWMH sampler requires a mode-finding step (with a positive definite inverse Hessian at the mode) and also a tuning of the *mh_jscale* to get a desired acceptance ratio.
-On the upside, once it is fine-tuned, each draw requires only one posterior function evaluation.
+On the upside, once it is initialized and fine-tuned, each draw requires only one posterior function evaluation.

-In the end, the posterior distributions are virtually the same when estimating with either the Slice or any fine-tuned RWMH sampler variant.
+Ultimately, the posterior distributions are nearly identical whether estimated using the Slice sampler or any fine-tuned variant of the RWMH sampler.

 #### Task Bayes 1: Bayesian estimation with Slice sampler of Gaussian model